enwikipedia-acc/waca/docker/README.md

 will attempt to contact your IDE on port 9003.

 Any changes you make in the repo to the app, including code and config changes, should reflect automatically and almost immediately without needing to restart any Docker services or containers.
+Two notable exceptions here are if you change the Composer packages required or if you make a change that requires regenerating stylesheets - in these cases or others where you need to restart the application service, simply do `docker compose restart application`.

 (Note: If you optionally want to use a reverse-proxy/tunnel service like ngrok to access ACC, you will need to update the `$baseurl` variable in your `config.local.inc.php` file _in the repo root_ accordingly, then use that to access ACC.